DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-a-federated-master-detail-data-source.md

     ![](../../../../images/eurd-data-federation-wizard.png)

-3. On the next page, enable check boxes for the SQL data source's **Categories** table and the Excel data source.
+3. On the next page, enable check boxes for the SQL data source's table and the Excel data source.
 The selected items are included in data federation as separate queries.

     Click **Manage Relations** to specify a master-detail relationship between these queries.